 Sweet melon wrapped in salty prosciutto is a classic appetizer, but give them both a turn on the grill and they taste entirely new.
 Get the Grilled Cantaloupe Prosciutto Skewers recipe.

 There are lots of reasons why you ought to be grilling watermelon, and this is a really good one.
 Sweet, tart, salty, juicy, and bright, this just might become your new favorite summer salad.
 Get our Grilled Watermelon, Feta, and Mint Salad recipe.

 Grilled Pineapple, Mango, and Other Juicy Fruit

 Pineapples, mangoes, and lots of other tropical fruits work wonderfully when grilled.
-Char them, then chop them up for smoky salsa, use them in fruity summer cocktails (like our Grilled Pineapple Daiquiri), pair them with grilled meat or fish, or brush them with cinnamon and sugar or rum and lime juice before grilling and serve them for dessert.
+Char them, then chop them up for smoky fruit salsa, use them in fruity summer cocktails (like our Grilled Pineapple Daiquiri), pair them with grilled meat or fish, or brush them with cinnamon and sugar or rum and lime juice (or all of the above) before grilling to serve for dessert.

 Grilled mango, grilled shrimp, and grilled tortillas make for top-shelf tacos, and the mint-accented guacamole is a great fresh contrast to the smoky flavors.
 Get the Shrimp Tacos with Grilled Mango and Mint Guacamole recipe.

 Grilled pineapple is pretty common, but that doesn’t make it any less delicious.
 Sweet, juicy, and smoky, it’s perfect paired with seafood, teriyaki-glazed meats, or shredded pork (or BBQ jackfruit) on sandwiches.
 Get the Grilled Pineapple Pork Sandwiches recipe.